Viewing the State of a Cloud Service using Server Explorer

 The node for each deployment environment contains a node for the each role in the cloud service, and each role node contains a node for each instance in the role.

 You can change diagnostics settings and view diagnostic data by opening the shortcut menu for a role node or an instance node.
-See Configuring Azure Diagnostics.
+See Configuring Diagnostics for Azure Cloud Services.
 You can also connect to the virtual machine for an instance by opening its shortcut menu and using Remote Desktop.

 The following illustration shows the Server Explorer nodes for a cloud service.

-If you enabled IntelliTrace for your cloud service during deployment, you can download the IntelliTrace logs for a role instance from the Windows Azure Compute node in Server Explorer.
+If you enabled IntelliTrace for your cloud service during deployment, you can download the IntelliTrace logs for a role instance from the Cloud Services nodes in Server Explorer.
 Open the shortcut menu for the instance name, and then choose View IntelliTrace Logs.
 See Debugging a Published Cloud Service with IntelliTrace and Visual Studio.

 |The IntelliTrace logs might contain exceptions that the framework generates and subsequently handles.
 Internal framework code generates these exceptions as a normal part of starting up a role, so you may safely ignore them.|